-2002 thread. a FILEMARK extension for representing suggested by Don Wells (NRAO) to represent the equivalent of an a-end-of-file mark on magnetic tape media.
-None of these extension types have been implemented or used in practice, therefore these names are not reserved.
-These extension names (or any other extension name not specifically mentioned in the previous sections of this appendix) should not be used in any FITS file without first registering the name with the IAU FITS Working Grouptapes.
-When the FITS format was designed in the late 1970s, FITS files were mainly written on half inch magnetic tape where the end of a file could easily be identified by a tape end of file mark.
+Suggested by Don Wells (NRAO) to represent the equivalent of a end-of-file mark on magnetic tapes.
+When the FITS format was designed in the late 1970s, FITS files were mainly written on half-inch magnetic tape where the end of a file could easily be identified by a tape end-of-file mark.
 Not all other media in use at that time supported such a clear hardware file delimiter, so the FILEMARK extension was proposed as a way of explicitly representing the end of the FITS file.